janneone/lang-trans/README.md

 ----------etc...
 ```

 The data is then fetched from Bitbucket using their own API and mutated in such way to standardize the way that the foundation of these translations were supposed to work.
-After the user did translations, they could save their data which would then create a PR and notify the developers that should approve the translations performed.
+After the user did translations, they could save their data which would then create a PR and notify the developers that were supposed to approve the translations performed.

 ## Main technologies used